Signed in as:

 It's the perfect time to join the choir!
 Sunday rehearsals take place at 9 AM, and Thursday practices start at 6:30 PM.

-The Upper Room devotional magazines for September/October are free for the taking on the narthex table.
+The Upper Room devotional magazines for November/December are free for the taking on the narthex table.
 If you'd like to have one mailed to you, please contact the office and specify if you need large print or not.

 We would greatly appreciate having more volunteers in the kitchen for food prep before the 10AM worship service and clean-up after Fellowship hour.
 It's not difficult work at all, but it's time consuming with so few people doing it.
+Many hands make light work!

 Thank you to everyone who has helped so far with your gifts of time, energy, money and food!
 We couldn't do this without you!